Department of Political Science

 158. Housing and Homelessness Policy

 Substantive in-depth study of U.S. housing and homelessness policies.
 This course explores causes and correlates of homelessness such as poverty, unemployment, drug/alcohol addiction, mental illness, crime, disorder, and lack of affordable housing.
 Note: This course requires participation in community-based learning (CBL) experiences off campus.
 (5 units)

 Constitutional law doctrines and decisions regarding the 14th Amendment's guarantee of equal protection.
-Topics include race discrimination (particularly school desegregation and affirmative action), sex discrimination, discrimination against the poor, and discrimination based on sexual orientation.
+Topics include race discrimination (particularly school desegregation and affirmative action), sex discrimination, discrimination against the poor, and discrimination based on sexual orientation and gender identity.
 (5 units)